Ikromov247/train_checker_bot/README.md

    - Duration
    - Total route (start and end stations)
    - Available car types with seat counts and prices
+6. **Add monitoring**: When the bot shows you all available trains, you can tell it to monitor this route for new trains.
+When new trains are available, you will get a notification.
+View active monitoring tasks with `/monitors`

 ## Supported Cities